 Daily physical activity is something I am very passionate about; the physical and psychological benefits are endless.
 My goal is to help others adopt physical activity for a lifetime and enjoy the process.

 Dr. Kelly Featherston has collected several degrees in her pursuit of lifelong learning.
-Along the way, she has gained valuable work experiences that will help her prepare A&M-Commerce students for their next chapter in life.
-She is excited to share her love of movement with A&M-Commerce students as a faculty member in the Department of Health and Human Performance.
+Along the way, she has gained valuable work experiences that will help her prepare East Texas A&M students for their next chapter in life.
+She is excited to share her love of movement with East Texas A&M students as a faculty member in the Department of Health and Human Performance.

 A Conversation with Dr. Featherston